 Coleman Evanston Dome 8 Person Tent

-- Weatherproof; Welded corners and inverted seams keep water from getting in; included rainfly offers extra weather protection
+- Weatherproof: Constructed with welded corners and inverted seams to keep water out; included rainfly provides additional weather protection

-- ROOMY INTERIOR: 15 x 12 ft. with 6 ft. center height; fits 2 queen-size air beds
+- Roomy interior: Measures at 15 x 12 ft. with a center height of 6 ft.; comfortably accommodates 2 queen-size air beds

 Everyone likes a great value.
 This 8 person tent is being phased out to make room for new tents, so you’ll find this one at a reduced price in most places.
 However, it’s a spacious family tent at an economy price – a deal you don’t want to miss.

 The Evanston 8 person tent is the most spacious offering on the list.
 It stands at six feet tall and has an interior that is 180 square feet.
 If that’s not enough, it has a screen room that is 50 square feet.
 This means you could fit up to eight people as advertised.
 It’s lightweight (26.4 lbs.) and stands 6′ tall.
 Like all of Coleman’s family tents, it has the WeatherTec technology, and the fabric material is a double-walled Polyguard™ fabric.

 This model has all the standard features – mesh storage pockets, gear loft, ventilation, and more.
 It’s a great choice and great value.